Timothy Y. Loh

 | 罗宇乐 | تيموثي لوه |

 Before returning to academia, I worked for Collateral Repair Project through the MENAR Fellowship, taught Middle Eastern history and introductory Chinese at King’s Academy, and coordinated Project SHINE for the LEAP Program.
-In my free time (hah!), I sing with Boston Found.
+In my free time (hah!), I sing with Boston Found and I am a Fellow with the Addir Interfaith Dialogue Program at MIT this year.
 I was born and raised in Singapore, which I still call home.
 I am proficient in Levantine Arabic, American Sign Language (ASL), and Mandarin Chinese, and high-intermediate in French.

 - Loh, Timothy Y. “‘Maybe Jesus Knows Sign’: Resistance Through Identity Formation.”
 Journal of Belonging, Identity, Language, and Diversity (J-BILD) 2.1 (2018): 25-37.